ArshyaBhagat/Donora/README.md

 ## 🔐 Security

-Sensitive configuration values are stored using environment variables and excluded from version control.
+Sensitive information is managed through environment variables and excluded from version control.

 Examples:

 * `.env`
-* database credentials
-* uploaded documents
+* uploaded media files
+* cache files
-* local environment files
+* virtual environment files

-The platform includes authenticated user access, protected document handling, and secure database-driven workflows.
+The application uses Django's built-in authentication system for secure user account management and access control.

 ---

 ## 👩‍💻 Developer

-**Arshya Bhagat**
+**Arshya Bhagat — Full-Stack Developer**

+Developed both the frontend and backend of Donora as an academic project.

-Designed and developed the complete Donora platform, including backend development, database design, donor–recipient matching logic, user workflows, document management, notification handling, and frontend integration using Django, MySQL, HTML, CSS, and JavaScript.
+Responsible for designing the donor–recipient matching workflow, implementing database models, creating registration and notification systems, managing document uploads, and developing the overall user experience using Django, MySQL, HTML, CSS, and JavaScript.

-Developed as a final-year academic project at M.E.S.
+Developed as part of the final-year curriculum at M.E.S.
 Garware College of Commerce (Autonomous), Pune.

 ---

 ## ❤️ Vision

-To leverage technology for simplifying organ donor and recipient matching while promoting awareness, accessibility, and social impact through a structured and efficient organ donation platform.
+To leverage technology for simplifying the organ donation process, improving donor–recipient connectivity, and promoting meaningful social impact through accessible healthcare-focused solutions.